Prostitution in New Zealand: 2008 evaluation

 Following the release of the evaluation, suggestions of bias were raised, and critics such as the evangelical Christian TEAR Fund's Humanitarian Chronicle stated that authors of the report were "supporters" of the sex industry and thus not "neutral".
 They stated that the situation was much worse than presented in the evaluation.
 Alex Penk, Maxim Institute's Policy and Research Manager, said that: "The report released by the Prostitution Law Review Committee today clearly shows that the Prostitution Reform Act is not making life safer for many of New Zealand's most vulnerable men, women, and young people."

-Melissa Farley, an opponent of the legislation, stated that the decriminalisation of prostitution had very negative effects (e. g., an increase in human trafficking and street prostitution), and that the NZ Prostitution Law Review Committee "was biased and blatantly favored the sex industry".
+Melissa Farley, an opponent of the legislation, stated that the decriminalisation of prostitution had very negative effects (e. g., an increase in human trafficking and street prostitution), and that the NZ Prostitution Law Review Committee "was biased and blatantly favoured the sex industry".
 However, Farley has been criticised for failing to provide any facts or details to back up her assertions.
 Furthermore, Farley continues to use a claim that "the numbers of those prostituting on the street in Auckland have increased by 400% since decriminalization".
 During an online debate in The Economist, Farley repeated these figures, claiming at paragraph 35:

 Since decriminalisation, street prostitution has spiralled out of control, especially in New Zealand's largest city, Auckland.
 A 200–400% increase in street prostitution has been reported.

 However, in reply to the claims Farley and others make, the Prostitution Law Review Committee (2008: 40) stated:

 In the Committee's first report, the number of street-based sex workers in Auckland was estimated to be 360 (PLRC, 2005).
 An increase of 400% would mean there would now be 1,440 sex workers on Auckland's streets.
 The Committee considers that the research undertaken by the CSOM conclusively refutes an increase of this magnitude, with the 2007 figures estimating the number of Auckland street-based sex workers at 230.

 Furthermore, in relation to human trafficking, the PLRC (2008: 167) stated: